This page was last updated: 15th November 2024

 Claiming to be 20 when he signed on (Charles was in fact only 18), and coming from Keighley, Yorkshire, England, he was unmarried and a porter by trade.
 He had already gained military experience with the 9th Mississauga Horse by the time he joined up.
 Although wounded by gas and consequently struck off strength in September 1917, Charles survived the war.

 The earliest noted to have signed up to the Canadian Expeditionary Force, to have served and to eventually find himself serving with the 4th CMR, was the 38 year old 268 / 159670, Pte James Wiltshire, originally from Birmingham, England.
-He signed on in Ottawa on August 28th, 1914, being assigned service number 268 and was attached to the P.P.C.L.I.
+He signed on in Ottawa on August 28th, 1914, being assigned service number 268 and was initially attached to the P.P.C.L.I.
 (Princess Patricia's Canadian Light Infantry) .

 Wounded near Ypres, Belgium, in April 1915, James was discharged back to Canada due to his nerves.
 However, and despite that experience, James signed back on, in Toronto, with the 81st Battalion in January 1916.
 Now assigned service number 159670, James was subsequently transferred to the 4th CMR on June 7th, 1916.
 He was wounded again on September 30th, 1916, in the actions before the attack on Regina Trench the following day, and sadly died of his wounds on November 13th, 1916.
 He now lies at rest in Birmingham (Lodge Hill) Cemetery, in England.